CJMB-FM: Sale to My Broadcasting Corporation

 On May 17, 2013, My Broadcasting Corporation (MBC) took over the management of CJMB-FM from McNabb Broadcasting.
 My Broadcasting Corporation applied to the CRTC to purchase the assets of CJMB-FM.
 In the interim, the CRTC provided My Broadcasting approval to operate CJMB-FM under a temporary management agreement.

-Under its ownership, CJMB flipped to talk radio as Extra 90.5, carrying a mix of local news and information programming, as well as sports talk programs (including The Regulars—a local program hosted by veteran Canadian sportscaster John Badham, and CBS Sports Radio's The Jim Rome Show and John Feinstein), and coverage of the Peterborough Lakers alongside existing play-by-play for the Petes, Maple Leafs and Blue Jays.
-The station planned to air a block of Christian programming on Sundays in order to meet the station's license conditions for the airplay of religious music; MBC president Jon Pole noted that the license called for 95% of music played by the station to be religious music, but that this would merely be a technicality since the majority of its new lineup was spoken word programming.
+Under its ownership, CJMB flipped to talk radio as Extra 90.5, carrying a mix of news, information, and sports programming.
+Its sports programming included The Regulars—a local program hosted by veteran Canadian sportscaster John Badham, CBS Sports Radio's The Jim Rome Show and John Feinstein, and coverage of the Peterborough Lakers of Major Series Lacrosse (alongside existing play-by-play rights for the Peterborough Petes, Toronto Blue Jays, and Toronto Maple Leafs).
+The station planned to air a block of Christian programming on Sundays in order to meet the station's license conditions for the airplay of religious music; MBC president Jon Pole noted that the license called for 95% of music played by the station to be non-classic religious music, but that this would merely be a technicality since the majority of its new lineup was talk programming.
 In February 2016, the station picked up Bubba the Love Sponge, becoming the program's first-ever Canadian affiliate.

+During a license renewal in 2018, the CRTC approved amendments to CJMB's licensed format requested by MBC, replacing the requirement to carry religious music with a condition requiring at least 50% of its weekly programming to be spoken word, and allowing up to 25% of programming per-week to be music programming (with at least 38% of this programming being Canadian music).
+Although the CRTC admonished the station for violations of license conditions found in a week of programming from October 2016 (including not airing enough hours of local programming, and airing a program on emerging and Indigenous musicians that contained non-religious music—albeit noting the station quickly removed the offending program), the Commission acknowledged the station's circumstances, financial issues, and position in comparison to other commercial stations in the market (which benefit from stronger signals and vertical integration), and believed that the changes made the license more reflective of CJMB-FM's current programming, whilst continuing to be "complementary to, rather than imitative of, the programming offered by other Peterborough stations."